 Not only that, but due to its smaller molecules, it can penetrate the hair more easily than many other oils.

 This makes the hair softer and less prone to tangling in the first place.

 Jojoba oil closely mimics the natural oils our body produces.
 Its oily composition makes it a great detangler, and it’s also rich in vitamins and minerals that help to nourish and strengthen the hair.

-If you suffer from moisture overload, for example, it’s a good idea to seal your hair with oil so that water doesn’t penetrate the hair shaft and cause further damage.
+And if you suffer from moisture overload, for example, it’s a good idea to seal your hair with oil so that water doesn’t penetrate the hair shaft and cause further damage.

 How You Can Use Oil As A Detangler

 One way you can use oil as a detangler is to apply a small amount of oil on your hands then distribute through damp hair, concentrating on tangles, and using your fingers to gently work through knots.

 A wide-toothed comb is also ideal as it’s gentle on the hair and will help minimize pulling and snagging.